-The Bundesliga is continuing to produce talented players who can shine at the biggest tournaments around the world. bundesliga.com profiles the six Germany-based players who have made the United States’ squad for this month’s U20 World Cup in Poland.
+The Bundesliga continues to produce talented players who can shine at the biggest tournaments around the world. bundesliga.com profiles the six Germany-based players who were in the United States’ squad for this month’s U20 World Cup in Poland.

-The USA will kick off their campaign with a group game against Ukraine in Bielsko-Biala on 24 May, before also taking on Nigeria and Qatar as part of their bid to make the knockout stage.
-Half a dozen players on the books of Bundesliga clubs will expect to play their part.
+The USA kicked off their campaign with a narrow 2-1 loss to Ukraine in Bielsko-Biala on 24 May, before beating Nigeria (2-0) and Qatar (1-0) to progress to the knockout rounds as Group D runners-up.
+They stunned France 3-2 in the Round of 16, but went out to Ecuador in the quarter-finals, though half a dozen players on the books of Bundesliga clubs leave with their heads held high...

 New Jersey native Gloster has wasted little time in moving up the ranks since arriving in Germany last summer.
 The teenager from South Orange played a handful of games for Hannover’s U19 side before making 16 league appearances for the reserves this term.
 Inspired by the likes of Christian Pulisic, Weston McKennie and Josh Sargent, he played alongside the latter at the U17 World Cup in 2017.
 Gloster was previously at New York Red Bulls, where RB Leipzig midfielder Tyler Adams also started his career.

-Llanez turned 18 at the start of April and can officially link up with the Wolfsburg first team when the transfer window opens on 1 June.
+Llanez turned 18 at the start of April and will officially link up with the Wolfsburg first team when he returns to the club after the summer break.
 Right footed but capable of playing on either wing, the Californian made great strides at Los Angeles Galaxy, scoring 48 goals in 79 games at youth level before netting twice in 10 appearances for Galaxy II in the 2018 United Soccer League campaign.
-He has been in Wolfsburg for the past few weeks and has played in three friendlies with the U19s, even scoring twice in a 4-1 win over JFV Calenberger Land on 19 April.
+He was in Wolfsburg for several weeks before the end of the 2018/19 season and played in three friendlies with the U19s, even scoring twice in a 4-1 win over JFV Calenberger Land on 19 April.

 Position: Central midfielder